Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Discussion and Concluding Remarks

 \section{Discussion and Concluding Remarks}

 In this work, we have derived a universal information-geometric identity valid for any single-qubit system and applied it to estimate the parameters of the GKSL master equation from observed time-evolution data.
-This formulation can be regarded as an exact information-geometric extension of thermodynamic speed limits, which are generally formulated as inequalities bounding the rate of state evolution in stochastic and quantum thermodynamics.
-Our mathematical analysis demonstrates that for a single qubit, this inequality saturates into a strict equality, fundamentally because the qubit density matrix belongs to the quantum exponential family where the Pauli matrices serve as sufficient statistics.
-Consequently, the derived identity can be reinterpreted not merely as a bound, but as a constitutive equation of motion that strictly constrains the quantum trajectory.
+This formulation can be regarded as an exact information-geometric extension of TSLs, which are generally formulated as inequalities bounding the rate of state evolution in stochastic and quantum thermodynamics.
+Our mathematical analysis demonstrates that for a single qubit, this inequality saturates into a strict equality, because the qubit density matrix belongs to the quantum exponential family where the Pauli matrices serve as sufficient statistics.
+Consequently, the derived identity is a geometric kinematic identity that is satisfied by any smooth mixed-state trajectory, while dynamical information enters only upon the substitution of a specific Bloch equation.

 From a practical perspective, this identity enables a linear regression approach to quantum parameter estimation.
 To achieve this, we utilized the BKM metric, which corresponds to the Hessian of the exponential family potential.
-While the SLD metric is commonly used in standard quantum information theory, the choice of the BKM metric offers a decisive advantage here: it perfectly linearizes the inverse problem.
-This linear formulation inherently avoids the problematic local minima issues associated with the non-linear optimization methods typically required in standard maximum likelihood estimation.
+While the SLD metric is commonly used in standard quantum information geometry, the choice of the BKM metric offers a decisive advantage here: it perfectly linearizes the inverse problem.
+Because this linear formulation yields a unique global solution once the full-rank condition is satisfied, it avoids the problematic local minima issues associated with the non-linear optimization methods typically required in standard maximum likelihood estimation.
 Our numerical results confirm that the proposed method estimates the Hamiltonian and dissipation parameters with remarkable accuracy under ideal conditions.
-Under the influence of experimental noise, however, the convergence naturally slows down, and the converged values exhibit some deviation from the true GKSL parameters, primarily due to the singular nature of the inverse metric near pure states.
-This highlights the practical importance of introducing robust error-mitigation procedures to estimate the parameters more precisely within our current scheme.
+Under the influence of experimental noise, however, the convergence naturally slows down, primarily due to the singular behavior of the BKM metric near pure states.
+In such cases, the converged values exhibit some deviation from the true GKSL parameters.
+This result highlights the practical importance of introducing robust error-mitigation procedures to estimate the parameters more precisely within our current scheme.